Snorkeling in Fiji

 The reefs around Vanua Levu provide some of the most rewarding snorkelling in the world – a chance to see the famous soft corals of Fiji, swim amongst clouds of sergeant majors, anthias, damsel fish and jack fish, and see sharks, rays and turtles.

 During the week-long holiday, an experienced marine biologist will give three talks on the marine environment.
-On the first day, he will come with you for an introductory snorkel, and the next day he will guide the snorkel and point out some of the wonders of the ocean on a field trip.
-During the rest of the week, you will be accompanied by our staff, who will guide you to the best spots for snorkeling!
+During the week you will be accompanied by one of our staff, who will guide you to the best spots for snorkeling!

 Fiji’s Place in the Coral Triangle